container

 3. Simplified Management: Container schedulers automate the deployment and management of containers, reducing manual effort and enabling faster application delivery.

-4. Flexibility and Portability: With container schedulers, applications can be easily moved and deployed across different environments, whether on-premises, in the cloud, or hybrid setups.
+4. Flexibility and Portability: With container schedulers, applications can be easily moved and deployed across different environments, whether on-premises, in the cloud, or in hybrid setups.
 This flexibility allows organizations to adapt to changing business needs.

 Containers – Raising the Abstraction Level